mabumusa1/koltin-andriod-container/app/src/main/kotlin/packages.md

-# Module karage.app
+# Module Karage App

-The Karage Android application provides a comprehensive mobile experience.
+The Karage Android application provides a simple calculator interface for performing basic arithmetic operations.

 ## Package karage.app

-Main application package containing core functionality and entry points.
+Main application package containing the core functionality and entry points for the Karage calculator app.

 ### Key Components

-- Application class and initialization
+- **MainActivity**: The main activity that provides the user interface for the calculator
+- **Calculator**: A utility class that performs arithmetic operations with proper error handling

+This package demonstrates modern Android development practices including:
+- View binding for safe view access
-- Main activities and navigation
+- Proper error handling and validation
-- Core business logic
+- Clean separation of UI and business logic

-## Package karage.app.ui

-User interface components and activities.

-### Features

-- Modern Material Design UI
-- Responsive layouts
-- Accessibility support

-## Package karage.app.data

-Data layer components including repositories and data sources.

-### Architecture

-- Repository pattern implementation
-- Local and remote data sources
-- Data caching and synchronization

-## Package karage.app.util

-Utility classes and helper functions used throughout the application.

-### Utilities

-- Extension functions
-- Helper classes
-- Common utilities
+- Comprehensive documentation with KDoc